Skip to content

 Temporary solution

-If you need to store a large volume of data, a VM can be created for this purpose.
+If you need to store a large volume of data, you can request a VM to store the data.

 Contact the IT service.